Well, now you know your brain makes mistakes without you even realizing it.

 YOU ALLOW YOUR PERCEPTION TO BE MANIPULATED

-Ever bought something that was on a one day special sale price?
+Ever bought something that was a one-day special sale price?
 You walk away feeling like you got a bargain.
 Not so much.
 You have fallen victim to the anchoring effect.
 This is a cognitive bias that gets you to rely too heavily on the first piece of information you receive.
-It assigns that first piece of information as the reference point - the anchor.
+It assigns that first piece of information as the reference point – the anchor.
 Stores use it to convince you to buy all the time.

 Imagine this.
 You walk into a clothing store.
 You are greeted by this big sign, which reads, “SALE – ALL OUR SHIRTS ARE REDUCED FROM $100 TO $40.
 HURRY, SALE ENDS TODAY!”

 And you think to yourself: “Wow, I wasn’t exactly in the market for a new shirt but this is such a steal.
 Over 50% off!
 After all, well-made clothes last longer than cheap ones.”
 So you buy it.
-The thing is, if the shirt had originally been priced at $40 you probably would not have felt like it was such a good deal.
-But when you saw it marked down form $100 to $40 that got you interested.
+The thing is if the shirt had originally been priced at $40 you probably would not have felt like it was such a good deal.
+But when you saw it marked down from $100 to $40 that got you interested.

 You were subconsciously influenced by the first $100 price you saw – presented to you by the store that was trying to sell you the shirt.
 We are wired to make estimates based on comparisons.
 And in the absence of any other information, we unconsciously lean towards the first value we heard.